 At the end of the meeting, Vice President Jiang Chuanhai confirmed the achievements the Thousand-Village Survey has made in the past ten years.
 The project aims to reinforce in students’ the responsibility of contributing to the country and people, the innovation of exploring and the ability to solve problems.
 The project is enriched continuously and now becomes a systematic program that includes students’ cultivation, scientific research, social service and subject construction.
 He hopes that the project constantly takes students’ cultivation as its core and reinforces subjects’ function, builds its platform, and integrates the resources to improve itself on the basis of the former experience.

-The Thousand-Village Survey on “Rural Economy, Rural Development and Rural Demography” is held by SUFE every summer.
+The Village Investigation Program on “Rural Economy, Rural Development and Rural Demography” is held by SUFE every summer.
 It covers 32 provinces, near 10,000 farmer families.
 Since 2008, we had finished 9 researches which include “the Basic Condition of the Chinese Rural Area”, “the Medical Insurance Condition of the Chinese Rural Area”, “the Farmers’ Income Condition in China”, “Food Security in Rural Areas of China”, “Education Level in Rural Areas of China”, “the Labor Transferring in Rural Areas of China”, “the Aged-support in Rural Areas of China”, and “the Basic Financial Service in Rural Areas of China”.
 The annual topic for 2017 will be “the Internet Using Condition in Rural Areas of China” and the chief expert will be Professor Yue Jinfeng.

 Translated by: Dong Xiaowen